 Any factors in the financial arena.
 These could include economic downturns, availability of bank loans.

-Factors which affect the social aspects related to the customers of the organisation including social trends, the change in demographic of our customers and any other socio-cultural factors.
+Factors which affect the social aspects related to the customers of the organisation including social trends, the change in demographics of our customers and any other socio-cultural factors.

 Any changes in the technical world which may cause some impact on the organisation.
 New technological developments, new software, new devices etc are all factors to consider.

-Legal issues often begin with examining any legisaltive issues in the home country and expanded to other countries depending on the business' international offerings.
-Legal issues may include disatnce selling laws, data protection, health and safety etc.
+Legal issues often begin with examining any legislative issues in the home country and expanded to other countries depending on the business' international offerings.
+Legal issues may include distance selling laws, data protection, health and safety etc.

 Making the difference.
 Trusted by leading organisations worldwide, since 1981.